jordond/romtool/docs/scrape.md

   * The identifier for archive.org
     * ex: `https://archive.org/details/ImAIdentifier` would be `--identifier ImAIdentifier`
   * You can pass multiple identifiers to scrape them all
-    * ex: `romtools scrape-archive -i IdentBlue -i IdentRed`
+    * ex: `romtool scrape-archive -i IdentBlue -i IdentRed`
 * `--multi` - Boolean
   * If enabled then the scraper will attempt to find links that are apart of a multi-part upload
     * ex: `-i IdentBlue` would try to find `IdentBluePart2`, `IdentBluePart3`